-Second Step - Login Records for a Particular Intoxilyzer 8000 Instrument - The login records for a particular Intoxilyzer 8000instrument provide a wealth of information.
+Second Step - Login Records for a Particular Intoxilyzer 8000 Instrument - The login records for a particular Intoxilyzer 8000 machine provide a wealth of information.
 The log in records are sorted under the section for "Miscellaneous Electronic Data" on the page for Inspection Test and Miscellaneous Electronic Data.

 The records are grouped by year for each machine's serial number.
 It is important to determine whether any unexplained logins were made on a particular instrument before an agency inspection or a departmental inspection.